Your hosts, Jonathan and Jill Mills

 The 'home cooked meal', prepared and served for a small number of people, will always have a certain feel to it that restaurant food can never replicate.
 Jill collected recipes along the way and is currently working on a cook book entitled 'For the Love of It'.

-Jonathan doesn't have a degree in anything, but can boast a litany of jobs, businesses and a multitude of different professions including film producer, baccarat dealer, journalist, photographer, carpenter, flower grower, hotelier and writer.
+Jonathan doesn't have a degree in anything, but can boast a litany of jobs and a multitude of different professions including the film industry, a baccarat dealer, journalist, photographer, carpenter, horticulturist, hotelier and published author.
 His latest novel, 'Butternut', is published by 40 Degrees South.

 If you look out of the window here at Harpers on the Beach, you'll know why we live on White Beach; one of the few remaining unspoilt places on this amazing planet.
 There aren't many countries we haven't been to but there is something very special about the Tasman Peninsula.
 Just magic, but you probably already know that.